Welcome to today's edition of the Rush 24-7 podcast.

 Two people, and they know how I feel.

-Well, I guarantee you they're voting.
+Well, I guarantee you, they're voting.

-And I'm taking it.
+And I'm taking that.

 Well, this is great because you found out, A, it feels good.